Group 1 Ambassadors

 Outside of academics and extracurricular activities, I am an enthusiast of the night sky and recently purchased my first high power telescope.
 After flying with my dad for the first time in his plane this summer, I immediately fell in love with it, and am currently saving to obtain my private pilot’s license.
 Looking towards the future, I am excited about choosing a college with plans to study Aerospace Engineering.

 First and foremost, I am a cancer survivor.
 Three and a half years of chemotherapy teaches an individual about prevailing in the face of extreme adversity.
-During my time fighting leukemia, I lost four friends who did not
+During my time fighting leukemia, I lost four friends who did not win the battle.

 My parents have taught me that integrity is doing the right thing when no one is watching, and that regardless what happens, one must always exhibit indomitable spirit.
 I am proud to be a member of the Back To Space team and excited about the opportunities to inspire STEM to other kids around the country.